Sensor Data Collection with MATLAB Mobile

 Angular Velocity — Angular velocity reading in

 Position — Data points representing latitude, longitude, speed, course, altitude, and horizontal accuracy.
 Position data is obtained from GPS, Wi-Fi®, or the cellular network, using whichever is available.
-The measurements are:
+The measurements indicate:

 Latitude in degrees relative to the equator, with positive values indicating latitudes north of the equator